input-output-hk/partner-chains-smart-contracts/docs/SIPs/05-ModularCommitteeCertificateVerification.md

 ddhVerify :: GDHPubKey -> MessageDigest -> GDHSignature -> Bool

-byteStringToGdh :: ByteString -> GDH  -- converts a bytestring to an element of GDH (throwing an error otherwise)
+byteStringToGdh :: ByteString -> GDH  -- converts a bytestring to an element of GDH (throwing an error otherwise) gdhToByteString :: GDH -> ByteString  -- converts a GDH element to a bytestring
 ```
 where